ivcore/dotfiles/README.md

 *Actually nowdays just _some_ (old) programs put need their dotfiles in the `~` directory, this is due to the [XDG base directory specification](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html).
 This specification says that the user configurations must be located inside the `$XDG_CONFIG_HOME`, which usually is just the `~/.config/` directory.
 This way ~~most~~ all the config files are organized under one directory.

+## Understanding GNU Stow
+As explained [here](https://alexpearce.me/2016/02/managing-dotfiles-with-stow/), when you run `stow dir`, stow takes the content inside the `dir` directory, and symlinks the content to the parent directory (one directory **above**) of the one where the `stow dir` command was run.

 ## Install instructions
-Download the repository:
+Download the repository and change the current directory to the repo:

     $ git clone https://github.com/ivcore/dotfiles.git

-Change the current directory to the repo:

     $ cd dotfiles

-Then you can run either `stow.sh` (recommended method) if you have stow installed  or my custom script `install.sh`.
+Then you can run either `stow.sh` (recommended method) if you have stow installed  or my custom-and-sorta-unstable script `install.sh`.

     $ ./stow.sh